w3f/polkadot-wiki/docs/learn/learn-staking.md

 guidelines for different levels of severity for offenses.
 To understand how slash amounts are calculated, see the equations in the section below.

-- Level 1: isolated [unresponsiveness](./learn-staking-advanced.md/#unresponsiveness), i.e. being
+- Level 1: Isolated [equivocation](./learn-staking-advanced.md/#equivocation), slashes a very small
-  offline for an entire session.
-Generally no slashing, only [chilling](#chilling).
-- Level 2: concurrent unresponsiveness or isolated [equivocation](./learn-staking-advanced.md/#equivocation), slashes a very small amount of the stake and chills.
+  amount of the stake and chills.
-- Level 3: misconducts unlikely to be accidental, but which do not harm the network's security to any large extent.
+- Level 2: misconducts unlikely to be accidental, but which do not harm the network's security to any large extent.
 Examples include concurrent equivocation or isolated cases of unjustified voting in [GRANDPA](learn-consensus.md).
 Slashes a moderately small amount of the stake and chills.
-- Level 4: misconduct that poses serious security or monetary risk to the system, or mass collusion.
+- Level 3: misconduct that poses serious security or monetary risk to the system, or mass collusion.
   Slashes all or most of the stake behind the validator and chills.

 If you want to know more details about slashing, please look at our